mubaraqwahab/tasks/resources/views/about.md

 Learning from that experience, I built this app with [Laravel](http://laravel.com/).
 Laravel is a full-stack PHP framework with a [model-view-controller (MVC) architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) and many built-in features and conventions to handle all the backend work I listed above (and more) with little manual configuration.

 I also followed [Todoist](https://todoist.com/), a popular task manager app, in several other design and technical decisions I made for this Tasks app.
-Notably, I got the optimistic UI idea from there and used [React](http://react.dev/) (via Laravel's [Inertia](https://inertiajs.com/)) and [XState](https://xstate.js.org/docs/) on the front end to manage the resulting complexity.
+Notably, I got the optimistic UI idea from there.

-[The source code is available on my GitHub](https://github.com/mubaraqwahab/tasks), and the tech stack is as follows:
+[The source code for this app is available on my GitHub](https://github.com/mubaraqwahab/tasks), and the tech stack is as follows:

 - Laravel for the overall architecture and backend heavy lifting
 - MySQL for the database